snapshot-labs/snapshot-docs/user-guides/spaces/settings.md

 ### Proposal validation

 {% hint style="danger" %}
-Due to multiple spam attacks on Snapshot each space is now required to set up a **Proposal Validation**.\
+Due to multiple spam attacks on Snapshot each space is now required to set up a **Proposal validation**.\
 \
 Learn how to do it in [#how-to-use-validation-strategies](../strategies/validation-strategies.md#how-to-use-validation-strategies "mention")
 {% endhint %}